 Mr. Feuss has been recognized by Chambers USA: America's Leading Lawyers for Business for Labor & Employment.
-He was listed in The Best Lawyers in America® in 2018 and the three years immediately preceding for Labor Management Law.
+He was listed in The Best Lawyers in America® in 2020 and the five years immediately preceding for Labor Management Law.
 Mr. Feuss is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.

 Insights View All